madlopes/Hem-AuthNet/README.md

 The organization of the material is:

 > - **/dataset** - contains the datasets to reproduce our findings and create the figures.
+> - **/results** - some preprocessed files with abstracts and networks.
 > - **/src** - contains the source code for the Hem-AuthNet framework.
+> - **/workdir** - Many paths are hard-coded, so please execute all code from within this directory.

+Moreover, please notice that some files were too big to be uploaded to the repository (eg, the Medline results with the ~20,000 abstracts), hence, you will need to search Pubmed and download it by yourself.

 If you find any issues with the code, please contact us: tiago-jose@ncchd.go.jp, ricardoar@ufba.br, tatiane.nogueira@ufba.br